ethersphere/swarm/swarm/docs/smash/smash.rst

 The audit request is signed by the owner.

-Audit request are sent out addressed by the swarm root hash of the document/collection audit manifest.
+Audit request are sent out to the swarm, addressed by the swarm root hash of the collection audit manifest.

-Auditing an entire document collection requires audits of many chunks.
-Once the audit is initiated by the main auditor it proceeds automatically until it is complete or an error is found.
+Auditing an entire document collection requires audits of many chunks but the main auditor launches an audit of the first chunk only.
+Once the audit is thus initiated by the main auditor it proceeds automatically until it is complete or an error is found.

 If any of the metadata is not available at the time of the audit, the main auditor will not be able to conduct a proper audit and therefore they cannot respond to owner.
 If this happens, the owner can escalate and start litigtion against them by sending the audit request in a transaction to the blockchain.